Private School

 Movie Night (TBA)

-Friday, November 17th, Thanksgiving Lunch
+Friday, November 21st, Thanksgiving Lunch

-NO SCHOOL November 20th - 24th Thanksgiving Break (hurricane make-up days)
+NO SCHOOL November 24th - 28th Thanksgiving Break (hurricane make-up days)

-Winter Wonderland, Saturday, December 16th 10 am - 12 pm
+Winter Wonderland, Saturday, December 13th 10 am - 12 pm

-December 22nd, End of First Semester
+December 19th, End of First Semester

-NO SCHOOL December 25th to January 8th.
+NO SCHOOL December 22nd to January 5th.
 WINTER BREAK

-Students Return Tuesday, January 9th, 2024
+Students Return Tuesday, January 6th, 2026

-Monday, January 15th, 2023, Unity Day (school day), bringing students together
+Monday, January 19th, 2026, Unity Day (school day), bringing students together

-Friday, February 9th Progress Reports
+Friday, February 6th Progress Reports

-Monday, February 19th, NO School President's Day
+Monday, February 16th, NO School President's Day

 Dr. Seuss night TBA

-March 15th, End of Third Quarter NO School Record Day
+March 13th, End of Third Quarter NO School Record Day

-March 18th - 22nd Report Card Conferences
+March _______Report Card Conferences

-NO SCHOOL Spring Break March 25th - 29th
+NO SCHOOL Spring Break March ___________

-Friday, March 29th NO School Good Friday
+Friday, _____NO School Good Friday

-End of Year Field Trip middle and high school May 2023 - TBD
+End of Year Field Trip middle and high school May 2026 - TBD

-Middle/High School Final Exams May 20th - 23rd
+Middle/High School Final Exams ____

-Last Day of School Friday, May 24th
+Last Day of School Friday, May _____

-NO SCHOOL Monday, May 27th Memorial Day
+NO SCHOOL Monday, May 25th Memorial Day

-Summer Camp Begins, Tuesday, May 28th
+Summer Camp Begins, Monday, June 1st

 Admissions Explained